Tuesday, 18 February 2025 00:00

 If you have any questions, please feel free to contact our offices located in Southlake, Keller (Fort Worth), Hurst, North Richland Hills, Flower Mound, Argyle, and Denton, TX. .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Many people suffer from bouts of heel pain.
-For more information, contact the foot specialists of Academy Foot and Ankle Specialists.
+Proper foot care is something many older adults forget to consider.
+If you have any concerns about your feet and ankles, contact the foot specialists from Academy Foot and Ankle Specialists.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Diabetic foot care is important in preventing foot ailments such as ulcers.
 If you are suffering from diabetes or have any other concerns about your feet, contact the foot specialists from Academy Foot and Ankle Specialists.
 Our doctors can provide the care you need to keep you pain-free and on your feet.